 1603 (24th March)

-The Stuart period began when James VI of Scotland became King James I
+The period of the Stuarts began when James VI of Scotland became King James I

 of England, Ireland and Wales after Elizabeth I